Skip to main content

 Annotate Data Groups

 Annotation of videos depends on your Ontology.
 Our Ontology E2E Data Groups uses classifications.
+In this section, you’ll see the following Collaborators:

-• Annotators labelling data
+• Annotators labeling data

 • Reviewers reviewing labels created by Annotators